gaehlerm/SoftwareEngineering/README.md

 The amount of cohesion within a class may differ a lot, depending on the type of class.
 The cohesion within a working class is certainly much higher than within a data class.
 In a worker class, there is a significant amount of work required to change its structure.
 In a data class, there is only some weak logical coupling between the member variables.
 The delegating classes have fairly little cohesion.
 Yet there is nothing wrong about these types of classes.
 In fact, they are very useful to structure your objects, etc.

+// see fundamentals of software architecture p.
+43, LCOM metric.
+Add a similar graphic

 This rule was meant for the worker classes.
 Worker classes are a very common source for bad code as they tend to become way too complex.
 When breaking them into smaller pieces, this rule is very useful.
 It gives you a hint what’s the best way to break it into pieces.
 Cluster your methods and variables into small groups.
 There should be a lot of interaction within the groups and little interaction between the groups.
 Possibly you also have to rewrite a few methods before breaking the class into pieces.
 It will be worth the effort.
 If you manage to do this, it will certainly make your code easier to understand.

 ## Constant